Sevastopol Radar Station: Dispute with Ukraine

 In 2008 Russia decided to stop using information from the two Ukrainian radar stations.
 According to some commentators it was partly because of the then Ukrainian government's stated intention to join NATO.
-In 2007 the then commander of the Russian Space Forces, Vladimir Popovkin, stated that Russia intended to duplicate or replace foreign radar stations as it could not rely on them in times of crisis.
+In 2007 the commander of the Russian Space Forces, Vladimir Popovkin, said that Russia intended to duplicate or replace foreign radar stations as it could not rely on them in times of crisis.
 Replacing the station would reduce any leverage Ukraine was gaining over Russia from its ability to control access to the data.

 Pragmatic reasons were given for ending the lease.
 Popovkin said that the radars went out of warranty in 2005, and would cost $20m to modernise.
 In addition Russia said that the data from Sevastopol was unreliable due to interference from unlicensed radio broadcasts from fishing boats in the Black Sea.
 Furthermore, it had concerns with the quality of the data due to the civilian rather than military operators.

 Data from Ukraine stopped on 26 February 2009 and Russia declared that a new Voronezh radar station in Armavir had begun operation on the same date, replacing the lost coverage.
 Following this the Ukrainian government announced that the stations would be closed for a month for maintenance and then used part-time for space surveillance, being part of an organisation called SKAKO (Automatic System of Control and Analysis of Outer Space).

 Returning to Russia

 Following the annexation of Crimea by the Russian Federation, the new Russian administration announced it was considering having the site modernized and fully re-opened by 2018.
 This is to offset the threat of the NATO radar site in Romania, as the Mk-41 launchers there are capable of launching Tomahawk cruise missiles, which Russia says violates the 1987 INF Treaty.
-However due to the age of the system and its derelict state that timetable appears not to have been met, no reopening announcement having been made by December 2019.
+However due to the age of the system and its derelict state, that timetable appears not to have been met, no reopening announcement having been made by December 2019.